grip-on-software/monetdb-import/Database_structure.md

         in the sprint are completed.
 This may be different from the latest change to an issue within the sprint, and is NULL if it is not provided for the sprint.
+    -   **goal** - VARCHAR(500): Human-readable description of what the
+        primary goal of the sprint is.
+This may be related to product delivery or the main task for the sprint.
+Previously this was sometimes provided in the sprint name instead.

 -   **project**: The projects that were collected and additional